-- 2.2 The Council shall meet each year for the Annual Council Meeting (see Rule 3). - 2.3 The Council shall also meet each year for at least four Ordinary Council Meetings on dates fixed by the Council (see Rule 4). - 2.4 The Mayor (or in their absence the Deputy Mayor) may call Extraordinary Council Meetings for special or urgent business at such dates and times as they decide.
+- The Council shall meet each year for the Annual Council Meeting (see Rule 3). - 2.3 The Council shall also meet each year for at least four Ordinary Council Meetings on dates fixed by the Council (see Rule 4). - 2.4 The Mayor (or in their absence the Deputy Mayor) may call Extraordinary Council Meetings for special or urgent business at such dates and times as they decide. - 2.4.1 An Extraordinary Council Meeting may also be called under Schedule 12 of the Local Government Act 1972 by any five Members if they have signed a requisition and presented it to the Mayor and they have either refused to call such a Meeting or has failed to do so within seven days after the requisition was presented to them.